saheelBreezo/ashoka-university/README.md

-# ashoka-university
+# Data Science for Social Impact by AsokaX

-Course material related to Ashoka University course
+Course material related to Ashoka University's [Data Science for Social Impact](https://www.ashoka.edu.in/data-sciences-for-social-impact/) course